berkeley-scf/tutorial-using-bash/using-commands.md

 `countries.txt`.

-As another example of checking for anomalies in a set of files, with the following syntax, I can see if there are any "S" values in certain fields (based on fixed width using  `-b`) of a set of files (`USC*dly`), one can do this:
+As another example of checking for anomalies in a set of files, with the , to see if there are any "S" values in certain fields (based on fixed width using  `-b`) of a set of files (`USC*dly`), one can do this: